regolith-linux/website/content/de/docs/HowTo/override-xres.md

   Learn how to stage user copies of Regolith configuration files.
 ---

 Regolith relies on the Xresource system to provide a consolidated interface configuration.
 By changing Xresource values, Regolith can be customized in ways such as updating the user interface, specifying custom behaviors, or defining a specific format for the clock.

+{{% pageinfo %}}
+In Regolith, Xresource values can be changed via two methods: supplying your own Xresource files, and overriding the existing Xresource values.
+The latter approach is strongly recommended, as it makes upgrading to newer versions of Regolith less likely to break.
+If you copy the Xresource tree completely, you'll need to integrate any breaking changes in future versions manually.
+{{% /pageinfo %}}

 ## Initialization